Klynweto/peerConnect/README.md

 # Features

-- Enable/disable video stream
+-Toggle Video: Start or stop your video stream during calls.
-- Mute/unmute audio
+-Audio Control: Mute or unmute your microphone with ease.
-- Text chat (under development)
+-Text Chat (Under Development): Send messages in real time while on a call.

 # Demo

-Try the demo at https://baat-cheet-1pgl.onrender.com/
+Try the demo at: (https://baat-cheet-1pgl.onrender.com/)

 # Note